-Our big Commons project this summer is building the labyrinth.
-We’re getting excited as we finalize plans and raise money for materials.
+Our big Commons project summer 2018 was building the labyrinth.
 I’ve compiled some general information here about labyrinths and have included some information about our specific labyrinth.
 For those who haven’t walked a labyrinth, I’ve also included some guidelines on making your experience one that’s reflective and meaningful to you.

 History: Labyrinths go back almost 5,000 years, long before Christianity.
 By the early Middle Ages, however, the church had converted labyrinths for Christian use and developed a specifically Christian tradition.
 The Chartres Labyrinth represents the culmination of the Christian design and was constructed during the twelfth century in the floor of the Chartres Cathedral in France.
 While there are numerous labyrinth patterns, the Chartres pattern is the most commonly used.
 Ours will be a simplified replica of the Chartres labyrinth.